prideout/layout-viewer/README.md

 ## Tasks

-Create a file called `gl_renderer.ts` that exports a `GlRenderer` struct that holds a takes a glow context in its constructor, and holds on to the context.
+Create a file called `gl_renderer.ts` that exports a `GlRenderer` struct that takes a glow context in its constructor and holds on to it.

 Create a file called `gl_scene.ts` that exports a `GlScene` struct holds a bunch of index maps.
 Each IndexMap maps from an id type to an object.
 The list of maps are: views, cameras, meshes,